Avatar

 pard'ner.

-Thus began this particular sub-genre within a genre, which eventually lead to A Fistful Of Dollers, & even more later on, to a memorable trilogy of an non-American telling of an American icon.
+Thus began this particular sub-genre within a genre, which eventually would lead to A Fistful Of Dollers, and even more later on, to a memorable trilogy that takes a non-American take on a classic American icon.

-At the outset of the first western movies, the cowboy characters had been categorized between two basic types: Those who wore the white hats, & those who wore the black ones.
+At the outset of the first western movies, the cowboy characters had been categorized between two basic types: Those who wore the white hats, and those who wore the black ones.

-As time passed though, the hat colors began to blur between who was good, who was bad, & then to eventually who was just plain ugly.
+As time passed though, the hat colors began to blur between who was good, who was bad, and then to eventually who was just plain ugly.

-This is the final film in the "Man With No Name" trilogy, and IMO, its the best & most definitive one of the three.
+This is the final film in the "Man With No Name" trilogy, and IMO, its the best and most definitive one of the three.

-Although several iconic figures have emerged from the dust & grit of the spaghetti westerns that emerged in the 60's, the truth is, it's almost impossible to envision the entire genre, let alone this particular series & not see of the iconic trio of Clint Eastwood, Lee Van Cleef & Eli Wallach.
+Although several iconic figures have emerged from the dust and grit of the spaghetti westerns that emerged in the 60's, the truth is, it's almost impossible to envision the entire genre, let alone this particular series and not see an image of the iconic trio of Clint Eastwood, Lee Van Cleef and Eli Wallach.

 Real time in the Old West.